 “Dear brothers and sisters, when troubles of any kind come your way, consider it an opportunity for great joy.
 For you know that when your faith is tested, your endurance has a chance to grow.”

 God is with us even when it feels like He isn’t

-If it feels like God has abandoned or forsaken you, it’s probably just that God is ahead of you and waiting for you to catch up.
+Why has God forsaken me?
+We can often feel this way; however, it’s probably just that God is ahead of you and waiting for you to catch up.